 To gain countable hours, students must be approved to work in sites that have been screened by the MFT Clinical Training staff.
-Information on sites where students have earned LMFT/LPCC Trainee hours is accessible on PepPro, the web based Practicum Site Directory, and through the Aliento program office.
+Information on sites where students have earned LMFT/LPCC trainee hours is accessible on Tevera, a web-based application that has a directory of our practicum sites. and through the Aliento program office.
 At the beginning of each semester, the Aliento program GA's will send out an updated list of practicum placements where Aliento students have previously completed practicum hours.
-In addition, by searching PepPro, LMFT and LPCC students can view descriptions of sites throughout Pepperdine's four campuses - WLA, IGC, EGC and Malibu.
-Sites listed in the PepPro Site Directory have been visited by phone and/or in person by the Clinical Training staff, who have judged that the agency and its supervisors provide an experience consistent with Pepperdine's philosophy of training, BBS law, and level of student skills.
-Students can access their PepPro account through Wavenet (http/community.pepperdine.edu/gsep/student-service/mft-practicum/).
+By searching Tevera, LMFT and LPCC students can view descriptions of sites throughout Pepperdine's four campuses - WLA, IGC, EGC and Malibu.
+Sites listed in the site directory on Tevera have been visited by phone and/or in person by the Clinical Training staff, who have judged that the agency and its supervisors provide an experience consistent with Pepperdine's philosophy of training, BBS law, and level of student skills.
+Important: Buring the Fall 2021 semester, the database of clinical sites will be exported into the Tevera platform.
+Students will be notified when they can no longer find information about approved practicum sites on Handshake, and will need to purchase Tevera to access this information.